“How to prevent separation anxiety in cats.”

 Put down puzzle feeders while you’re away and fill it with extra special treats.

 The treats provide a positive spin to your departure, and the puzzle feeder adds mental stimulation.

-- A challenging and stimulating treat toy for energetic, curious cats.
+- A challenging and stimulating cat puzzle feeder toy for energetic, curious cats.

-- Interactive game featuring three level challenges to stimulate your cat’s senses.
+- Interactive cat food maze featuring three level challenges to stimulate your cat’s senses.

 - Rewards your cat for correctly solving various treat-hiding challenges.

 - Non-slip rubber feet keep game in place during playtime.